jflowers45/wheresAstro/README.md

 # Getting Started
 Run ./scripts/createOrg.sh (if on a Mac) or cut and paste its commands and run them individually (on Windows) to create a scratch org.
 It assumes you have already set a default dev hub.

+Once you're in the scratch org, open the "Where's Astro" flexipage in the Sales app.